Sush1090/ThermoCycleGlides.jl/paper/paper.md

 ---

 # Summary
 This package models and solves simple Heat pump (HP) and Organic Rankine Cycle (ORC) systems.
 It solves the system given the secondary fluid temperature profiles and component parameters.
-The thermodynamic properties are computed using Clapeyron.jl[@Clapeyron-2022].
+The thermodynamic properties are computed using [@Clapeyron-2022].
 This allows modelling of this system with zeotropic mixtures, where the phase-change is non-isothermal unlike for pure fluids.
 The package implements a nonlinear pinch-point solver that determines the evaporator and condenser pressures corresponding to prescribed inlet and outlet temperatures, ensuring thermodynamic feasibility and consistent glide matching.

 # Statement of need
 Designing and optimizing high-level HP-ORC systems requires handeling of temperature glides in the heat exchangers.
 This is generally done by  pinch-point analysis which finds the operating pressures in evaporators and condensors.
-This is a common technique that allows for mapping the performance of the cycles (for example used in: [] [] []).
+It models the approach mention in [@Antoine-Laterre-2025], and extends it to mixtures as well.
+This is a common technique that allows for mapping the performance of the cycles (for example used in: [zuldorl] [elias] [china?]).